Legrandgroup/robotframework-modbuslibrary/README.rst

 The library has the following main usages:

-- Reading and writing Modbus registers over serial line
+- Reading and writing registers over serial line
+- Reading and writing registers over socket

+This is a very basic library which only handles a single connection.
+Multiple connections will be implemented later.

 ModbusLibrary is open source software licensed under `Apache License 2.0
 <http://www.apache.org/licenses/LICENSE-2.0.html>`__.